DJDodds/OctAIvius/docs/IMPLEMENTATION.md

 ### Natural‑language routing (main process)

-In `chat:send-message` (main), common AMPP and Clip Player intents are recognized via regex and routed to MCP:
+In `chat:send-message` (main), common AMPP and ClipPlayer intents are recognized via regex and routed to MCP:

 - AMPP discovery and schemas